davidsneighbour/dotfiles/README.md

 - I use GNU Bash.
 I don't use any fancy new and better shell, just `/bin/bash`.
 I use it because it is the most widely used shell and it is the default shell on my system.
 I use it because all my linting tools and subscripts are written or configured for bash.
 I do not require to re-invent the wheel.
 (The last sentence is something I pray to myself once a day or more often.)

-- If a functionality is available within Bash itself, I will use _this_ functionality, not an additional program or package that needs to be installed and might not be available on other systems.
+- If functionality is available within Bash itself, I will use _this_ functionality, not an additional program or package that needs to be installed and might not be available on other systems.

 - Speed is subjective.
 1 second is not slow.
 5 seconds is not slow.
 I will not optimise my scripts to save nanoseconds and will enjoy the time spent waiting for my scripts to finish.